openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ## More Dimensions: Some Linear Algebra
 Until now, we explored several ideas on how to change what's going on the number line.
 That's cool, but we want to know how to do graphics, and graphics has more than one dimension.
 Our ancient Mathematician ancestors (Just kidding, most important Mathematicians die before 30.
 Not kidding) also faced this problem when trying to address the space of shapes and structures, and invented some complex machinery to do so.
 The fancy name for this machinery is _Linear Algebra_, which is exactly what it sounds like: using algebraic operations (add and multiply, mostly), in order to control many lines.

-In this part you're going to learn many concepts in how to store and manipulate multidimensional information.
+In this section you're going to learn many concepts in how to store and manipulate multidimensional information.
 You'll later be able to use that information to control realtime 3d graphics using OpenGL, and impress the opposite (or same) sex with your mastery of geometry.

 ### The Vector
 You may have heard of vectors before when discussing directions or position, and after understanding that they can represent both, may have gotten a little confused.
 Here's the truth about Vectors™: